jordisman/JsMeetup/README.md

 # JsMeetup
-A RSVP list for a Javascript Meetup event
+A RSVP list and register from for a Javascript Meetup event

-Tech Stack: Javascript, React, Node.js, Express, Axios, MongoDB
+Tech Stack: Javascript, React, Node.js, Express, Axios, MongoDB, CSS, HTML, Webpack, Babel